About this listing

 If you are arriving by train or bus, transit access to and from Union Station and Greyhound depots (located adjacent to each other downtown) is easy during transit hours.

-For an overall picture of our transit system, check out (website hidden) for fares, routes, schedules, and easy trip planning.
+For an overall picture of our transit system, check out (URL HIDDEN) for fares, routes, schedules, and easy trip planning.
 You can also download their app from the site.

 If you will be using a car, there is plenty of free onstreet parking....just be sure not to block a neighbor's driveway or mailbox!